- Off road parking

 All ground floor.
 Two bedrooms: 1 x double, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with sofa bed.

 Oil central heating.
 Electric oven and hob, microwave, fridge, TV with Freeview, DVD, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
-Private enclosed lawned gardens to front and rear with furniture and BBQ.
+Private enclosed lawned gardens to front and rear with furniture.
 Three well-behaved dogs welcome.
 Sorry, no smoking.
 Shop and pub 2 miles.

 - Last minute